-Stanford participates in the NRMP for all postgraduate year residency (PGY) I, II and some fellowship positions.
+Stanford participates in the NRMP for all postgraduate year residency (PGY) I, II and many fellowship positions.
 The purpose of the NRMP is to match medical students and other applicant physicians with hospitals to obtain internships, residencies, and fellowships.
 Applicants submit a confidential list to the NRMP ranking their desired place of residency.
-Participating hospitals also enter a confidential list of most desired applicants.
-On a uniform date (mid-March) all the applicants and hospitals are informed of the result of the match.
-To learn more visit Match Calendars | NRMP.
+Participating hospitals also enter a confidential list of most